nikolasburk/support-challenges-jay/README.md

 ### Notes

-Note that you don't need to include the description of your personal thought process for challenges 5 and 6.
+Note that you don't need to include the description of your personal thought process for challenges 2 and 6.

 If you're unfamiliar with the basics of the Prisma Framework, we recommend running through the [Prisma Framework tutorial](https://github.com/prisma/prisma2/blob/master/docs/tutorial.md) first.

 ### Time estimate & Compensation

 The time estimate for this task is **1 day** and you will be paid with a rate of **250 Euros** per day.
 You can spread the work across multiple days if you prefer.
+Please coordinate the payment with [Josh](mailto:mcleod@prisma.io).